-Your liver takes proteins in your diet and turns them into new proteins to circulate to the various organs and tissues of your body.
-This is why the serum albumin test can tell your physician how well your liver is working.
-An albumin test is often used as part of a test known as a liver panel, which tests your blood for albumin, creatinine, blood urea nitrogen, and prealbumin.
+Your liver takes proteins from the foods you eat and turns them into new proteins that circulate to various organs and tissues in your body.
+A serum albumin test can tell your doctor how well your liver is working.
+It’s often one of the tests in a liver panel.
+In addition to albumin, a liver panel tests your blood for creatinine, blood urea nitrogen, and prealbumin.

 - liver disease